EleMental-Capstone/.github/profile/README.md

 ## 🐘 Project Overview

 EleMental is a Health Chatbot with Personalized Coping Techniques.
-This project proposes an android application featuring a physical and mental health chatbot powered by machine learning.
+This project proposes an android application featuring a mental health chatbot powered by machine learning.
 The chatbot will offer anonymous support, identify user daily habits, emotions through analysis, and suggest personalized techniques and tips based on the analysis.
 This application aims to improve accessibility to health resources and empower users to manage their well-being.

 ## 🌍 Why It Matters